-Years later, Green Acre is a multifaceted company offering aquaponic produce, aquaponic education and consulting and a robust selection of Organic food.
+Years later, Green Acre is a multifaceted company offering aquaponic produce, aquaponic education and consulting.
 Along with farming aquaponically, we discovered there was a great need to bring more clean food to our community and do that with our Harvest For You program.
 We make life simple and eating clean easy.

 We invite you to join us; whether it be for just a tour, to eat clean from our fine selection, to learn how to garden with aquaponics or if you want to farm like us and feed a community.
 There’s many ways to join our Farm Revolution and we hope you do.

 That’s who we are at Green Acre Aquaponics.